As one of the most recognizable brands in the world, the odds are that you’ve heard of American Express.

 When it comes to HYSAs, one of the most comparable alternatives is Marcus by Goldman Sachs.

-There are a few reasons that Marcus stands out as a top alternative: a large brand name bank backs it, Marcus also doesn’t have a checking account option, and it offers similar interest rates.
+There are a few reasons that Marcus stands out as a top alternative: a large brand name bank backs it, Marcus offers similar checking account options, and its 4.40% interest rate beats AMEX.

 Other popular online-only HYSA alternatives include: